top of page

 Photo @glutenfree_noms

 Believe me, salads can be a satisfying meal just as soup can be a main course.
-The secret doesn’t require anything complex, it is just a matter of applying a couple of secrets that transform what would be a light lunch into a satisfying meal.
+The secret doesn’t require anything complex.
+It is just a matter of applying a couple of secrets that transform what would be a light lunch, into a delightful entree.
 In this week’s recipe, I add colorful fruit to greens, inspired by one of my favorite color combinations, pink and orange.

 Recipe